Ghana develops food-based dietary guidelines | News Ghana

 It could reduce one’s chance of becoming ill with diseases of dietary origin.

-Mr. Charles Abani, the UN Resident Coordinator in Ghana, in a speech delivered on his behalf, commended Ghana for the millstone and integrating aspects of a new food systems approach to dietary guidelines.
+Mr. Charles Abani, the UN Resident Coordinator in Ghana, in a speech delivered on his behalf commended Ghana for the millstone and for integrating aspects of a new food systems approach to dietary guidelines.

-He said in 2020, globally, almost 3.1 billion people could not afford a healthy diet, which with the emergence of the COVID-19 pandemic was expected to increase.
+He said in 2020, almost 3.1 billion people globally could not afford a healthy diet, which with the emergence of the COVID-19 pandemic was expected to increase further.

-It was hoped that the world would emerge from the COVID-19 pandemic in 2021 and food security would begin to improve but world hunger rose further, he noted.
+It was hoped that the world would emerge from the COVID-19 pandemic in 2021 and food security would begin to improve but world hunger rose further.

-Mr Abani said the disruptions in the global and local economy, threatening food and nutrition security and livelihood of vulnerable people presented a desperate call to duty and an opportunity for all stakeholders and sectors to work together as one in ameliorating the situation.
+Mr Abani said the disruptions in the global and local economy, threatening food and nutrition security and livelihood of vulnerable people presented a desperate call to duty and an opportunity for all stakeholders and sectors to work together to ameliorate the situation.

-Ghana, he said like many low- and middle-income countries, was experiencing the burden of malnutrition and Non-Communicable Diseases, including hypertension, stroke, diabetes, and cancers.
+Ghana, he said, like many low- and middle-income countries, was experiencing the burden of malnutrition and of Non-Communicable Diseases including hypertension, stroke, diabetes, and cancers.